-Step Two: Slowly add the simmering stock to the roux, whisking consistently to avoid lumps.
-Once the stock is incorporated continue to cook on medium heat for 5 minutes, then add cream and season to taste once happy with the seasoning level add the meatballs.
-Cook covered for 5-10 minutes until meatballs are cooked through.
+- Slowly add the simmering stock to the roux, whisking consistently to avoid lumps.
+Once the stock is incorporated continue to cook on medium heat for 5 minutes, then

 To Start: Peel potatoes and cook in boiling salted water until fork tender.
 In small sauce pot add butter, milk, onion and garlic and bring to a light simmer.

-Step One: For smooth potatoes run boiled potatoes through a ricer, right back into the same pot you boiled them in.
-Mashing with a traditional potato masher will be just fine but wont be as creamy, whatever way you are mashing make sure that you don’t over stir or you will have wall paper paste and not mashed potatoes.
+- For smooth potatoes run boiled potatoes through a ricer, right back into the same pot you boiled them in.
+Mashing with a traditional potato masher will be just fine but won’t be as creamy, whatever way you are mashing make sure that you don't over stir, or you will have wall paper paste and not mashed potatoes.

 - Carefully fold in the butter and milk mixture, and sour cream until just mixed, again not over stirring.
 Season with salt and pepper adjust seasoning as needed then add the fresh dill, setting a side some for garnishing.